awsdocs/aws-cdk-guide/doc_source/resources.md

 ------

 Assigning physical names to resources has some disadvantages in AWS CloudFormation\.
 Most importantly, any changes to deployed resources that require a resource replacement, such as changes to a resource's properties that are immutable after creation, will fail if a resource has a physical name assigned\.
-If you end up in a state like that, the only solution is to delete the AWS CloudFormation stack, then deploy the AWS CDK app again\.
+If you end up in that state, the only solution is to delete the AWS CloudFormation stack, then deploy the AWS CDK app again\.
 See the [AWS CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html) for details\.

 In some cases, such as when creating an AWS CDK app with cross\-environment references, physical names are required for the AWS CDK to function correctly\.
 In those cases, if you don't want to bother with coming up with a physical name yourself, you can let the AWS CDK name it for you by using the special value `PhysicalName.GENERATE_IF_NEEDED`, as follows\.